top of page

 profile_aisling_vanderwalt.png

 Aisling has specialised in neuro rehabilitation for over ten years and founded Solas Rehabilitation in London in 2016.
 She is passionate about helping people reach their potential despite disability.
 She works collaboratively with clients to set therapy goals that are meaningful and motivating to them.
-Aisling returned to Ireland in 2021 and currently works as a Clinical Specialist Occupational Therapist in an acute Dublin hospital in addition to conducting her private work.
+Aisling returned to Ireland in 2021 and currently works as a Senior Occupational Therapist in the National Rehabilitation Hospital addition to conducting her private work.

 Aisling has held team lead and senior positions at several centres for excellence in neurorehabilitation in the UK, including: